summerstay/true_poetry/README.md

 required imports:

-string, torch, transformers, random, math, pickle
+come with python: string, random, math, pickle use pip or conda to install: torch, transformers

 Just run true_poetry.py and type or paste in some text as a prompt and it will generate a sonnet, limerick, or ballad.
 You should switch to